1Byte-Software/jfw-js/README.md

 #### `setHeaders()`

-If you want to set header for all API, use this method.
+If you want to set headers for all APIs, use this method.

 Example: